American Express Platinum at $895: Effective Fee, Credits, and the Lounge Question

 For the cardholder who already does all the above naturally, the Platinum is excellent value.
 For the cardholder who must change habits to claim credits, the maths is much weaker.
 The honest evaluation framework is: list the cardholder's natural usage in the past 12 months without any Platinum card; identify which credits the cardholder would consume naturally; do not count credits the cardholder would have to manufacture spending to claim; compute the realistic credit value; subtract from fee.

-A cardholder who runs this exercise honestly typically arrives at an effective fee of $250-450 depending on their natural-usage profile.
+A cardholder who runs this exercise honestly now typically arrives at an effective fee somewhere between net-negative (engaged users whose recurring credits exceed the $895 fee) and roughly $300 for cardholders who use few of the niche credits.
 The lounge access value adds back $200-500 depending on travel frequency.
 The reward earn adds another $200-600 depending on spend.
-The net is often positive but rarely by the dramatic margins Amex marketing suggests.
-Whether the marginal net value justifies the operational burden of managing 8 separate credits across 12 monthly cycles is a personal decision.
+The net is often positive but rarely by the dramatic margins Amex marketing suggests, and the post-2025 stack demands more active management to realise.
+Whether the marginal net value justifies the operational burden of managing more than a dozen separate credits across monthly, quarterly, and semi-annual cycles is a personal decision.
 The maths does not make it for the cardholder.

 Frequently Asked Questions